For The Record

 The broadcast features discussion of links between the Von Bolschwing/Getty family milieu and prominent Bay Area Democrats, including San Francisco mayor Gavin Newsom and House Speaker Nancy Pelosi.
 Von Bolschwing conspired with Axis sympathizers to ship oil to Nazi Germany.
 One of Von Bolschwing’s allies in that scheme was Nazi sympathizer and personal friend of Hitler J. Paul Getty, whose family remained close to Von Bolschwing during his postwar, American career, along with intimate Getty friend and legal adviser Justice William Newsom.
 Both Justice Newsom (Gavin’s father) and members of the Getty family were involved with von Bolschwing’s TCI firm.

 Pelosi’s sister-in-law, Belinda Barbara Newsom, was Justice Newsom’s sister and Gavin’s aunt.
-Nancy Pelosi’s husband, Paul, became a billionaire in the gaming industry.
+Nancy Pelosi’s husband, Paul, became a billionaire in the gaming machine industry.
 Again, this program asks whether the tie-ins between Pelosi and the milieu of Underground Reich lynchpin von Bolschwing might have something to do with her weakening of the Obama administration.

 Program Highlights Include: A reading of the original San Jose Mercury News article about von Bolschwing, including his business ties; review of the Nazi element in the GOP–the Republican Ethnic Heritage wing; review of von Bolschwing’s links to the Gehlen spy organiation.